Meet Dr. Hellman

 Skills and Specialties

 By incorporating the latest technology into his multimodal treatment plan that he develops with his patients to treat pain, Dr. Hellman understands that each patient deserves a specialized plan.
 He treats a variety of painful conditions including but not limited to headache and migraine pain, knee, hip, shoulder, joint pain, neck, back, spine pain, failed back surgery syndrome, vertebral fractures, abdominal and pelvic pain, upper and lower extremity pain, sciatica, complex regional pain syndrome (CRPS), neuropathy, diabetic foot pain, and pain after knee replacement.
-He also incorporates advanced techniques such as spinal cord stimulation, kyphoplasty, stem cells, platelet-rich plasma, ultrasound-guided blocks, sympathetic blocks, sacroiliac joint fusion, and radiofrequency ablations into his treatment plans.
+He also incorporates advanced techniques such as spinal cord stimulation, kyphoplasty, bone marrow transplants, platelet-rich plasma, ultrasound-guided blocks, sympathetic blocks, sacroiliac joint fusion, and radiofrequency ablations into his treatment plans.

 In his spare time, Dr. Hellman enjoys spending time with his wife and his dog and likes paddle boarding, working out, hiking, running, and all of the outdoor activities that Central Texas has to offer.
 He is an avid football, hockey, and college basketball fan and also enjoys the local restaurant scene and food tastings.